kalicout/BioMol-Project-Group2/README.md

   #### GeneID  prediction: (https://genome.crg.cat/software/geneid/geneid.html)
    We use our contig and select as an option C.elegans:
    * The results are in: https://github.com/kalicout/BioMol-Project-Group2/blob/main/GeneID.gff
+   > 3 genes.
+Score = 42.59
+   >
+   > Gene 1 (Reverse).
+5 exons.
+256 aa.
+Score = 7.24
+   >
+   > Gene 2 (Reverse).
+1 exons.
+43 aa.
+Score = 2.00
+   >
+   > Gene 3 (Forward).
+5 exons.
+428 aa.
+Score = 33.34
   #### FGENESH: (http://www.softberry.com/berry.phtml?topic=fgenesh&group=programs&subgroup=gfindYou)
    We use our contig and select as an option both C.elegans and C.brenneri:
-   * The results for C.elegans are in: https://github.com/kalicout/BioMol-Project-Group2/blob/main/FGENESH.txt
+   * The results for C.elegans are in: https://github.com/kalicout/BioMol-Project-Group2/blob/main/SBCELEGANS.txt
+   > Number of predicted genes 4: in +chain 2, in -chain 2.
+   >
+   > Number of predicted exons 16: in +chain 6, in -chain 10.
-   * The results for C.brenneri are in: https://github.com/kalicout/BioMol-Project-Group2/blob/main/FGENESH.txt
+   * The results for C.brenneri are in: https://github.com/kalicout/BioMol-Project-Group2/blob/main/SBCBRENNERI.txt
+   > Number of predicted genes 2: in +chain 1, in -chain 1.
+   >
+   > Number of predicted exons 8: in +chain 6, in -chain 2.

   #### GENESCAN: (http://argonaute.mit.edu/GENSCAN.html)
    We use our contig and select vertebrae(there isn't an alternate option) as the organism:
    * The results are in: https://github.com/kalicout/BioMol-Project-Group2/blob/main/GENESCAN.txt
+   > NO EXONS FOUND AT GIVEN PROBABILITY CUTOF

 ## HOMOLOGY BASED METHODS: